Deep-MI/Deep-MI.github.io/research/fastsurfer.md

 - Or watch our small presentation (10min) on [YouTube](https://www.youtube.com/watch?v=V78jKcqVg7k).

+### Tutorial

+- A set of detailed tutorials for running Fastsurfer can be found within the FastSurfer github repository at [github](https://github.com/deep-mi/FastSurfer/tree/master/Tutorial)

 ### News
 - FastSurfer was presented in the #OHBMx equinox (check out our twitter [@deepmilab](https://twitter.com/deepmilab)).